-Meeting Date: March 29, 2016
+Meeting Date: April 6, 2016

-Subject Development of a Potential Transportation Expenditure Plan - Review of the Updated Initial Draft Transportation Expenditure Plan (TEP) - Version 2.1.
-Summary of Issues Authority staff and the Authority's consultant team have distributed several versions of an Initial Draft TEP for review and comment by the Authority at several Authority Board Special Meetings in March 2016, the Expenditure Plan Advisory Committee (EPAC) at its meetings on February 25 and March 3, 2016, and the Regional Transportation Planning Committees (RTPCs).
-Staff and the consulting team captured comments provided by the EPAC, RTPCs and the public, and solicited direction from the Authority Board as it reviewed various elements of the Initial Draft TEP.
-An updated Initial Draft TEP - Version 2.1 was developed by staff and the Authority's consultant team (Attachment A).
-The Authority will be provided the opportunity to review and provide direction to staff on the updated document.
-Staff is seeking final comments and direction on the Initial Draft TEP Version 2.1, approval to incorporate these comments into a Draft TEP Version 3.0, and approval to circulate the Draft TEP 3.0 to the EPAC, RTPCs, cities/towns and the County, and other interested parties for additional review and comment.
-Recommendations Staff seeks approval to incorporate comments from the Authority Board into a Draft TEP Version 3.0, and approval to circulate the Draft TEP 3.0 to the EPAC, RTPCs, cities/towns and the County, and other interested parties for additional review and comment.
-Financial A potential new transportation sales tax measure with a rate of one-half Implications percent over a 25-year term (2017-2042) will generate an estimated \$2.3 billion in constant 2015 dollars (\$3.7 billion in escalated dollars between 2017 and 2042).
-Options N/A Attachments A. Initial Draft Transportation Expenditure Plan Version 2.1 dated March Attaciments A. Initial Draft Transportation Expenditure Plan Version 2.1 dated March 25, 2016 -,
+Subject Development of a Potential Transportation Expenditure Plan (TEP) - Review of the Updated Initial Draft TEP - Version 2.2, and Authorization to Release the Draft TEP to Regional Transportation Planning Committees (RTPCs), the Expenditure Plan Advisory Committee (EPAC), the Public Managers' Association (PMA) and Other Interested Stakeholders for Review and Comment Summary of Issues At the Authority Board Special Meeting on March 29, 2016, Authority staff and members of the Authority's consulting teams discussed the Initial Draft TEP (Version 2.1) which reflects comments and direction received from the Authority Board in its review of several previous versions of an Initial Daft TEP.
+The Authority provided direction to staff to make certain revisions to the Initial Draft TEP (Version 2.1) prior to approval to release the Draft TEP for review and comment by the RTPCs, the EPAC, the PMA and other interested stakeholders.
+Staff incorporated the comments and direction received from the Authority Board into a new Initial Draft TEP (Version 2.2) included as Attachment A (showing comments and changes from the Initial Draft TEP - Version 2.1) and Attachment B (changes accepted).
+Several outstanding issues related to the Initial Draft TEP (Version 2.2) are being discussed under separate agenda items on tonight's meeting agenda.
+Staff is seeking final review, comment and direction regarding the full content of the Initial Draft TEP (Version 2.2), approval to incorporate these comments into a Draft TEP, and approval to circulate that Draft TEP to the EPAC, RTPCs, and other interested parties for review and comment.
+Recommendations Staff seeks approval to incorporate comments from the Authority Board into a Draft TEP, and approval to circulate the Draft TEP to the EPAC, RTPCs, and other interested parties for additional review and comment.
+Financial Implications A potential new transportation sales tax measure with a rate of one-half percent over a 25-year term (2017-2042) will generate an estimated \$2.3 billion in constant 2015 dollars (\$3.7 billion in escalated dollars between